Kyler Murray Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Season Stats

-- He's also carried the ball 43 times for 126 yards and three touchdowns, averaging 18.0 yards per game.
+- He's tacked on 126 rushing yards on 43 carries and three rushing touchdowns, averaging 18.0 yards per game.

-- The Cardinals, who rank second in the NFL in points scored, have attempted a pass 49.8% of the time while running the football 50.2% of the time.
+- The Cardinals have run 49.8% passing plays and 50.2% rushing plays this season.
+They rank second in the NFL in scoring.

-- Murray has thrown 40 passes in the red zone this season, 47.1% of his team's red zone plays.
+- Murray accounts for 47.1% of his team's red zone plays, with 40 of his 223 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Packers.